 Classic Football Shirts set themselves apart from many other companies by the fact that their shirts are all original shirts from the dates listed, not reproductions trying to replicate a classic shirt.
 All shirts come with condition details – ie whether they are in Mint Condition, As New, etc, etc. The prices are slightly higher but you are really getting a piece of history.

-They have over 80 classic Middlesbrough shirts from the 80s to the present day including my favourite, a lovely, match issue 1984-85 home shirt (above).
+They have over 80 classic Middlesbrough shirts from the 80s to the present day including my favourite, a lovely, match issue 1984-85 home shirt (above left).

 1984 Home Shirt